tlambert03/nd2/README.md

 <summary><code>recorded_data</code></summary>

-This method returns a `dict` of equal-length sequences.
+This property returns a `dict` of equal-length sequences.
 It matches the tabular data reported in the `Image Properties > Recorded Data` tab of the NIS Viewer.

 (There will be a column for each tag in the `CustomDataV2_0` section of `custom_data` above.)